base-org/brand-kit/guides/editorial-style-guide.md

 ## Why use the style guide?

-If you use the style guide, you'll help us tell the Base story in a consistent way.
-And you'll be more likely to get amplification from the Base core team and other members of the Base ecosystem.
+If you use the style guide, you'll help us tell the Base story consistently.
+You'll also be more likely to get amplification from the Base core team and other members of the Base ecosystem.

 ## About Base